McPHERSON HOSPITAL AUXILIARY HISTORY HIGHLIGHTS

 Name tags and teal vests or jackets are required and are supplied by the Auxiliary.
 There is also an optional corporate wear dress code, but the expense for a corporate shirt would be your responsibility.
 Corporate shirts are purchased from Land’s End Business Outfitters through the Director of Volunteer Services.

 For more information contact:

-Lori Koehn, Director Volunteer Services
+Lori Koehn, Volunteer Services Coordinator

 1000 Hospital Dr.